wangechi01-a/CODSOFT/README.md

   are going experiment with algorithms like Logistic Regression, Decision Trees, or Random Forests to classify transactions as fraudulent or legitimate.

 3. Movie Genre Prediction

-4. Sms Spam Detection
+5. Sms Spam Detection

 - Overview:
-  The SMS Spam Collection is a set of SMS tagged messages that have been collected for SMS Spam research..
+  The SMS Spam Collection is a set of SMS tagged messages that have been collected for SMS Spam research.
-6.
+  This project aims at building a prediction model that will accurately classify which texts are spam or ham.